 The STAAR calculation is modified to credit AEA campuses for Meets and Masters performance while maintaining the same scaling and cut points as non-AEA campuses.
+A raw score of more than 100 is scaled to 100.

 The STAAR component is calculated by adding the percent of tests at Approaches or above to the percent of tests at Meets or above with a multiplier of 1.1, to the percent of Masters multiplied by 1.2.